Jump to section

 - Thoughts and plans of harming yourself or others

 - Being in danger of losing your job

 - Inability to take care of your children or loved ones

 - Lack of attention to personal hygiene

-These are all indicators that your condition may be more serious than mental exhaustion.
+These are all indicators that your mental health condition may be more serious than mental exhaustion.
 You may need professional help to begin feeling better.

-Even though it may feel overwhelming, mental exhaustion isn’t forever.
-It didn’t happen overnight, and you likely won’t recover overnight.
+Even though it may feel overwhelming, mental exhaustion doesn’t last forever.
+Mental fatigue doesn’t happen overnight, and you likely won’t recover overnight.
 But with support and self-awareness, you can begin to overcome mental fatigue and develop habits to help yourself thrive again.